kmahajan1/Aura/README.md

 	*Phone Type (Cell/Work/Fax)
 	*Phone Number

-The 2nd portion of this assignment is to be able to create a program to output all of the information from the aforementioned database, into a single .csv file.
+Part 2: Create a program to output all of the information from the aforementioned database, into a single .csv file.
 Fields it should include:

 	*Employee ID
 	*Name